2019 Summit Master Plan

 Established in 1927, Summit Ski Area is the second oldest continuously operating ski area in the United States and the oldest ski area in the Pacific Northwest.
 In 1959 a T-bar was installed and in 1966 the present lodge was constructed.
 In 1980 the current 2,300 feet long chairlift was built, providing access to approximately 3.5 miles of trails.
 Summit’s base elevation is approximately 4,000 ft.

-R.L.K. and Company, Operator of Timberline Lodge and Ski Area, purchased the iconic Summit Ski Area in Government Camp, Oregon, in July 2018.
-Included in the sale is Snow Bunny, a snow play area and parking lot, approximately 1.5 miles east of Government Camp.
+In June 2018, J.S.K. and Company, a subsidiary or R.L.K. and Company, acquired 100% of the stock in Northwest Nordic Inc. (NNI).
+NNI holds the special use permit for the operation at Summit Ski Area and Snow Bunny, a snow play area and parking lot, approximately 1.5 miles east of Government Camp.
 Both Summit Ski Area and Snow Bunny will operate under a special use permit issued by the Mount Hood National Forest, USDA Forest Service.

 Jeff Kohnstamm, Timberline President and Area Operator, says, “We are very pleased with the acquisition and plan to operate Summit Ski Area as a family oriented, affordable, friendly mountain resort.”
 Kohnstamm sees Summit as a place to “break down the barriers to skiing and snowboarding surrounding accessibility and affordability“.
 With Portland’s population growing rapidly and more people visiting Mt.
 Hood, Timberline also views Summit Ski Area as an opportunity to help address public transportation and parking needs while having a greater connectivity to Government Camp.